 Just follow the instructions, seal up with foil, and pop in the fridge.

-One of the main points when you prep ahead is to make sure extra moisture doesn’t get into the dish, so make sure the seal is tight!
+One of the main points when you prep ahead is to ensure extra moisture doesn’t get into the dish, so make sure the seal is tight in an airtight container!

 - 1 tablespoon butter